grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     the device on the ESD safe mat, with the display facing upwards.

 > [!CAUTION]
-> Do not insert the pick more than 3mm along the left or    right edges of the display.
+> Don't insert the pick more than 3mm along the left or    right edges of the display.
 The pick depth should not exceed 6mm along the top edge of the display.
-Do not insert the pick into the bottom edge of the display
+Don't insert the pick into the bottom edge of the display

 8. Remove the display debonding tape and insert the plastic opening tool into the right speaker opening of the device and gently move it